secira/TargetCapital/replit.md

 - ✓ Enhanced navigation background to maintain solid white color when scrolling
 - ✓ Spread menu items evenly across header with better spacing and distribution
 - ✓ Increased image sizes for better visibility (portfolio-management.svg and other icons)
+- ✓ Completed all individual Services pages with professional layouts:
+  - Trading Signals page with real-time signal interface and performance metrics
+  - Stock Research page with comprehensive analysis tools and AI insights
+  - Portfolio Analysis page with optimization dashboard and risk metrics
+  - Algorithmic Trading page with strategy builder and execution monitoring
+  - Account Management page with tiered service levels and expert team presentation
+- ✓ Fixed Services dropdown navigation to connect to individual service pages
+- ✓ Updated footer links to properly connect all Services pages
+- ✓ Generated comprehensive supporting SVG graphics for all service pages
+- ✓ Created complete Support and Legal section pages:
+  - Help Center with FAQ, support categories, and search functionality
+  - Privacy Policy with comprehensive data protection and user rights information
+  - Terms of Service with clear usage terms and risk disclosures
+  - Risk Disclosure with detailed investment and AI trading risks
+  - Compliance page with regulatory status, filings, and contact information
+- ✓ Connected all Support and Legal pages to footer navigation menu

 ## Previous Changes (2025-07-25)
 - ✓ Added professional tCapital logo to navigation menu with circular design